 If you have any of these conditions or concerns, it's crucial to consult with a healthcare professional.
 They can assess your medical history, current condition, and individual needs to determine if SAINT TMS is right for you.

 Lack of insurance coverage: Most insurance plans do not yet cover SAINT, as it is a newer protocol compared to standard TMS.
 However, coverage policies vary, so it’s important to check with your insurance provider to confirm your options.
+The Centers for Medicare and Medicaid Services (CMS) have announced that hospitals will be reimbursed $19,703 for the full SAINT™ protocol, beginning July 1, 2025.

 If you’re considering SAINT, discussing financial and logistical concerns with your provider can help you explore potential solutions, such as financing options or alternative treatment locations.